sudo-behappy/Chart-Converter-for-rhythm-game-Ease-Out/README.md

 Run the main_gui.exe file in the `./dist` folder

-Then, input the path of .mc, .mcz, or .json file corresponding to your chart
+Then, input the path of .mc or .json file corresponding to your chart

 Then, input the length of the music **inside the malody editor**(with the format **M:S**, keep all the decimals).

 The program will guide you while you are doing so.

 The program will generate the copyable gdscript code for the chart.
-Copy and paste that to the `chart_\[corresponding difficulty(EZ, HD, IN, AT)\]()` method in the godot editor
+Copy and paste that to the `chart_[corresponding difficulty(EZ, HD, IN, IM)]()` method in the godot editor

 don't forget to check the indentation.